Roomba 690 Review

 - One button cleaning convenience – Robot vacuums are designed to be convenient, therefore if you like the idea of owning a vacuum that only requires clicking a single button to start cleaning, the Roomba 690 robot vacuum could certainly be a good option for you.

-- Excellent value – At $325 the Roomba 690 strikes an excellent value.
+- Excellent value – Priced lower than most others, the Roomba 690 strikes an excellent value.
 It excelled across almost all of our performance testing (only slipping a bit on the sugar tests) and it’s packed with features like WiFi integration and dirt detection.
 This combination of features with respect to the price makes the Roomba a solid value from top to bottom.